ajithnair201/sales-data-analysis-python/README.md

 Sales Analysis Python Project

-Exploratory sales analysis of sales dataset to identify trends and patterns in the data to fetch useful insights for stakeholders to make data-driven decisions.
+Exploratory data analysis of sales dataset to identify trends and patterns in the data to fetch useful insights for stakeholders to make data-driven decisions.